yahoo/state-space-tooling/README.md

 Generally, the dependencies are among:
 - The Hyperledger Fabric database and its Public Key Infrastructure (PKI) services.
+- Various components of the Tunitas system; <em>e.g.</em> the [Basic Components](https://github.com/yahoo/tunitas-basic).
 - A modern (C++2a) development environment.
 - A recent Fedora, but any recent Linux distro should suffice.

-The State Space was developed on Fedora 27 through Fedora 30 using GCC 7 and GCC 8 with `-fconcepts` and at least `-std=c++1z`.
+The State Space project was developed on Fedora 27 through Fedora 30 using GCC 7 and GCC 8 with `-fconcepts` and at least `-std=c++1z`.
 More details on the development environment and the build system can be found in [temerarious-flagship](https://github.com/yahoo/temerarious-flagship/blob/master/README.md).

 ## Installation